About Habitat for Humanity of Glynn County GA

 - Undesignated gifts are used where most needed, normally for building materials.

 - In-kind donations are welcome.

-- Our local office operates with an administrative staff, assisted by a core group of professional and support employees and supplemented by volunteers.
+- Our local office operates with an executive director, administrative staff, and a core group of professional and support employees and volunteers to accomplish these strategic goals.

 How can I become a volunteer?